Omicron spreads global gloom over New Year celebrations - ExBulletin

 Omicron spreads global gloom over New Year celebrations

-BRUSSELS (AP) After battling the coronavirus for a long time, the world understands very well the word of the year of Belgium, knaldrang! the desire to celebrate, the need to let go.
-However, as the New Year celebrations approach, the omicron variant is fading more and more.

-Monday was one such case, with some governments considering more restrictions to add to a number of measures and blockades already in place in Europe.
+Alarming warnings abound, case loads are rising at an alarming rate, air traffic is getting heavier and some countries are considering more restrictions to add to the blockade and other measures already in place in Europe.

+The top infectious disease expert in the US, Dr. Anthony Fauci, warned on Monday that with the rise of the highly sticky omicron, “it will get worse before it improves.

+We do not expect things to change within a few days to a week.
+“It will probably take much longer than that, but it is unpredictable,” he told ABC.

 The French government and British Prime Minister Boris Johnson were assessing the latest data and the need to counter the record number of COVID-19 infections with more measures to keep people away at a time when they so desperately want to be together.

-But with indications that omicron may be a softer option despite its massive relevance, politicians got caught up in a hurdle of whether to further disrupt another party or play it safe to make sure healthcare systems not to collapse.
+But with indications that omicron may be a milder variant, despite its extraordinary ability to infect people, politicians got caught up in a hurdle of whether to break up another party or make sure to make sure health care systems not to collapse.

-The most complicated things were the lack of complete data over the Christmas weekend, making the omicron growth chronicle more difficult.

-Even joint celebrations like New Year fireworks, which would normally see thousands gathered in Brussels for the best views, are out.
-Nightclubs are already closed and restaurants and bars must close at 23:00

-In the UK, there are similar trailing movements.
-Scotland will close its nightclubs on Monday as Northern Ireland and Wales already did so on Sunday, though they remain open in England.
-Prime Minister Boris Johnson, who has resisted ordering new restrictions but has not ruled them out, is expected to be briefed Monday on the latest data on the omicron spread.

-Even that key element of British holiday celebrations, the ongoing flow of English Premier League games, is under threat.
-The league has already canceled 15 football matches in 2 and a half weeks and more could come.

-Daily infection numbers in the UK reached a new high of 122,186 on Friday, but there were no figures over the long Christmas weekend.

-France has recorded more than 100,000 viral infections in a single day for the first time in pandemics and COVID-19 hospitalizations have doubled over the past month.
-The government of President Emmanuel Macrons is holding urgent meetings Monday to discuss next steps in tackling the virus.
+France has recorded more than 100,000 infections in a single day for the first time in a pandemic, and hospitalizations with COVID-19 have doubled over the past month.
+President Emmanuel Macrons has scheduled urgent meetings Monday to discuss its next steps.

 It is hoped that increased vaccinations will suffice.
-The government is pushing a bill that would require vaccination to be introduced in all restaurants and many public places, instead of the current health permit system that allows people to produce a negative test or recovery test if not vaccinated.
+The government is pushing for a bill that would require people to be vaccinated to access all restaurants and many public places, instead of the current health permit system that allows individuals to produce a negative test or recovery evidence if they are not vaccinated.

-This fragmented, often hesitant approach is evident in much of Europe.
-In Poland, a nation of 38 million people where the daily death toll now often exceeds the threshold of 500 cases, nightclubs may close, but they will be allowed to reopen on New Year’s Eve, with the government reluctant to leave against multiple voters. against restrictions and mandatory vaccinations.

-In Italy, the government has not mandated any rules for private gatherings, but has set its target on New Year’s night, banning outdoor events and closing discos by the end of January.
+In Britain, there are similar trailing movements.
+Scotland planned to close its nightclubs on Monday.
+Northern Ireland and Wales did so on Sunday, though they remain open in England.
+Johnson, who has resisted ordering new restrictions but has not ruled them out, was expected to be briefed Monday on the latest data on the omicron spread.

+Even that key element of British holiday celebrations, the stream of English Premier League football games, is under threat.
+The league has canceled 15 footballs over the last 2 1/2 weeks, and more could follow.

+Daily infection numbers in Britain reached a new high of 122,186 on Friday, but there were no figures over the long Christmas weekend.

-The Netherlands is currently an exception to the rule of separate decision-making.
-The government there has gone further than most European countries and has closed all non-essential shops, restaurants and bars and extended the school holidays to a new partial block.
+The Netherlands there has gone further than most other European countries, closing all non-essential shops, restaurants and bars and extending the school holidays to a new partial block.

-Colleen Barry contributed from Milan, Sylvia Hui from London, Geir Moulson from Berlin and Vanessa Gera from Warsaw.
+Colleen Barry contributed from Milan, Sylvia Hui from London, Geir Moulson from Berlin, Jari Tanner from Tallinn, Uliana Pavlova from Moscow and Vanessa Gera from Warsaw.

 Sources